AnthonyKim89/react-ui/docs/APPS.md

 ## Concepts

+### UI Apps and Control Apps

+There are two kinds of Apps supported by the system:

+* Most apps will be **UI Apps**, that are used to display (potentially real-time) data.
+These are apps that are displayed on Dashboards and Asset Pages, and that users are able to add, remove, and configure from their own UI.
+* Some apps are **Control Apps**, that are used to control the contents of other apps.
+An example of this is a time period selector / timeline component.
+Control apps cannot be added or removed by users, and are instead automatically attached to Asset Pages, based on the current asset type.

+### UI App Types, App Sets, and Apps

-The system supports several **App Types**, each one with their own functionality and visual representation.
+For UI Apps, the system supports several **App Types**, each one with their own functionality and visual representation.
 Each App Type has:

 * A *category* (e.g. "torqueAndDrag") to which the app type belongs.
 * A *name* (e.g. "torqueAndDragBroomstick") that uniquely identifies the app within its category.
 * A *title* (e.g. “Trend Broomstick”) - used in titles and lists.
 * An optional *subtitle* (e.g. "Visual trend identification for hole problems or poor cleaning") - used in titles.

-A user can create a **App** by choosing a App Type and placing it into a **App Set**.
+A user can create a **App** by choosing a App Type and placing it into an **App Set**.
 Each App has:

 * An *AppType* - that determines what the app is
 * A *position* and *size* within the set